Symmetry Lie Algebras of Varieties with Applications to Algebraic Statistics: Introduction

 \section{Introduction}

 The paper is motivated from the need to classify statistical models with toric structure in algebraic statistics, as many statistical models can be described as zero sets of polynomial ideals intersected with the probability space.
 We say that a statistical model has a toric structure if its vanishing ideal is prime and generated by binomials, possibly after a linear change of variables.
 The toric structure in a statistical model is of interest due to the importance in applications: generating sets of toric ideals produce Markov bases and contribute in hypothesis testing algorithms~\cite{diaconis1998algebraic,Pistone.etal.2001}, facilitate maximum likelihood degree computations \cite{amendola2019maximum,boege2021reciprocal}, toric varieties are linked to smoothness criteria in exponential families~\cite{Geiger.etal.2001}, and the polytope associated to a toric model is useful when studying the existence of maximum likelihood estimates~\cite{fienberg2012maximum}.
 Numerous papers, including \cite{beerenwinkel2007conjunctive,coons2021symmetrically,duarte2020equations,garcia2005algebraic,gorgen2022staged,hollering2021discrete,misra2021gaussian,sturmfels2005toric,sturmfels2019brownian}, bear witness to the interest in statistical models with toric structures.
 While all these papers provide sufficient conditions for a statistical model to be toric, the first statistical model with non-toric structure was only recently provided by Nicklasson in~\cite{nicklasson2022toric}.
+This present paper proposes the symmetry Lie group associated to a homogeneous prime ideal $I\subseteq \mathbb C[x_1,\ldots,x_n]$ (\Cref{defn:sym_Lie_group}) and the symmetry Lie group of an irreducible projective variety $V\subseteq \C^n$ (\Cref{defn:sym_Lie_group_variety}) as efficient ways to distinguish non-toric varieties.
+The two groups sit naturally in $\GL_n(\C)$ as stabilizers of the ideal/variety under natural actions.
+They agree when $I$ is the vanishing ideal $I(V)$ of variety $V$.
+A fundamental observation of the paper is the following: \begin{theorem} (see also \Cref{thm:main2}) Let $V$ be an irreducible projective variety with vanishing ideal~$I=I(V)$.
+Let $G_{I}$ be the symmetry Lie group for $I$ as defined in \Cref{defn:sym_Lie_group}.
+If $\dim(G_I)< \dim(V)$ then~$V$ is not a toric variety. \end{theorem}